carbonatedcaffeine/JuiceFileManagerMinimal/README.md

 ##### Notes On Updating!!!
 (Importent)

-if an update is made it can take up to five minutes to be able to get the update
+if an update is made. it can take up to five minutes to be able to get the update

 ### Update Information